wrightmat/dnd-eberron/docs/_ref/Barovia and Curse of Strahd.md

 If Paladin or Dragonborn in party.

 1. Village of Barovia (area E, chapter 13)
+	* Father Donavich suggests that Ireena be brought to the fortified town of Vallaki.
+	* Morgantha, the night hag in the guise of an old woman, should communicate that Strahd has undead enemies in Barovia, namely the fallen knights of the Order of the Silver Dragon.
+These revenants can be found in a ruined mansion west of Vallaki.
-2. Town of Vallaki (area N, chapter 5)
+1. Town of Vallaki (area N, chapter 5)
-3. Ruins of Berez (area U, chapter 10)
+2. Ruins of Berez (area U, chapter 10)
-4. Argynvostholt (area Q, chapter 7)
+3. Argynvostholt (area Q, chapter 7)
-5. Amber Temple (area X, chapter 13)
+4. Amber Temple (area X, chapter 13)

 Add cards to reading:
 * Torturer (9 of Swords/Spades)